 Pellet Stove Installation

-In most cases, pellet stoves are fairly simple to install.
+In most cases, they are fairly simple to install.
 Because these units are largely portable, a pellet stove can be placed wherever heat is needed.
 It’s generally a good idea to keep at least six inches between the stove and any walls if the unit is going to be installed in an area like a corner.

-While modern pellet stoves generate far less heat on their sides and from the bottom, leaving a bit of room allows for better heat transfer and is safer.
+While modern stoves generate far less heat on their sides and from the bottom, leaving a bit of room allows for better heat transfer and is safer.
 You will also need to install the stove in an area that has access to an electrical outlet.